ls1intum/Artemis/docs/user/learning-analytics.rst

 ^^^^^^^^^^^^
 Competencies are overarching learning objectives that tie together various lectures and exercises.
 In case competencies are defined, students can get an overview of their individual progress and confidence on the competencies tab.
-The page lists all competencies with their title, description and `taxonomy <https://en.wikipedia.org/wiki/Bloom%27s_taxonomy>`_.
+The page lists all competencies with their title, description, and `taxonomy <https://en.wikipedia.org/wiki/Bloom%27s_taxonomy>`_.

 Expanding the prerequisites section shows the student all competencies from previous courses the instructor has selected as a prerequisite for this course.

 |students-learning-goals-statistics|

 When clicking on a competency, a page opens and displays detailed statistics about the competency together with all linked lecture units and exercises.
-The tripartite rings shows the student's advancement:
+The tripartite rings show the student's advancement:
 The **blue ring describes the progress**, the percentage of completed lecture units and exercises.
 The **green ring visualizes the confidence**, the average score in all linked exercises in relation to the threshold required for mastering the competency (set by the instructor).
 The **red ring is a weighted metric of the student's progress and confidence**, which shows the overall advancement towards competency mastery.
-A competency is considered mastered by a student, when they completed all linked learning objects (progress equals 100%) and have an adequare confidence level (average score greater or equals mastery threshold).
+A competency is considered mastered by a student when they completed all linked learning objects (progress equals 100%) and have an adequate confidence level (average score greater or equal to mastery threshold).

 |students-learning-goals-statistics-detail|